awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-reserved-instances.md

 ### Instance attributes<a name="ri-pricing-variable-instance-attributes"></a>

 A Reserved Instance has four instance attributes that determine its price\.
-The attributes also determine how the Reserved Instance is applied to a running instance in your account\.
 + **Instance type**: For example, `m4.large`\.
 This is composed of the instance family \(for example, `m4`\) and the instance size \(for example, `large`\)\.
 + **Region**: The Region in which the Reserved Instance is purchased\.
 + **Tenancy**: Whether your instance runs on shared \(default\) or single\-tenant \(dedicated\) hardware\.
 For more information, see [Dedicated Instances](dedicated-instance.md)\.